It’s the heart of winter so you might not be craving fruit right now. But, when you do have sweet cravings, what’s the best low carb fruits to have?

 As you can see in the low carb fruit list above, olives and tomatoes are some of the lowest-carb fruits.

 Many people forget that olives and tomatoes are technically fruits.
-(This National Geographic article explains tomatoes are fruits according to the field of botany.
+(This Fairchild Garden guide explains tomatoes are fruits according to the field of botany.
 Cooks and food bloggers can disagree.)

 Tomatoes and olives are part of a heart-healthy Mediterranean Diet.
 Several studies have been done on olive oil’s health benefits such as reducing hypertension.